Cinco de Mayo in London: The best foodie celebrations for 2025

 Vauxhall Arches, Vauxhall

-What: Vauxhall Arches is known for its street food vendors and vibrant outdoor space that really comes to life in the summer.
-Every Sunday they bring the fiesta, boasting the very best of Latin culture from the food to the dancing.
-This year they’re getting the ball rolling with a Cinco de Mayo feast, and it would be rude not to, especially as the fiesta falls on a Sunday this year.
-Alongside some excellent street food visitors can expect live performers and dances, from salsa to flamenco!
-Plus, there’s fun for all the family, with a bouncy castle to keep your little ones entertained in the Kid’s Zone.
+What: Vauxhall Arches is known for its delicious street food vendors and vibrant outdoor space that really comes to life in the summer, making it the ideal al fresco spot for this year's Cinco de Mayo celebration.
+Every Sunday, Vauxhall Arches brings the fiesta, with its 'Sabor' events, boasting the very best of Latin culture, from food to dancing.
+Alongside some excellent street food, visitors can expect live performers and dances, from salsa to flamenco!
+Plus, there’s fun for all the family, with a bouncy castle to keep little ones entertained in the Kid’s Zone.

 Where: 6A South Lambeth Place, SW8 1SP